ayaelnakeb/air-hockey-game/README.md

 ## Inspiration:

 I have always been passionate about hockey and the thrill of competitive sports.
 This project was born out of my love for the game and a desire to create a challenging simulation where you can play against a dynamic AI opponent.
-The game leverages predictive modeling for the AI, allowing it to anticipate the puck’s trajectory and react in real time, making for an exciting and fast-paced match.
+The game leverages predictive modeling for the AI, allowing it to anticipate the puck’s trajectory and react in real-time, making for an exciting and fast-paced match.

 -------------------------